Kwarf/kwarf.github.io/about.md

 ## About my computers

-I run [Arch Linux](http://archlinux.org) on all my computers, including a 24/7/365 that I share with a friend as well as my computer at work.
+I run [Arch Linux](http://archlinux.org) on all my computers, including a 24/7/365 server that I share with a friend as well as my computer at work.
 I've never had any major issues or breakages on any of my installations.

-I prefer the [i3](http://i3wm.org) window manager as I often open things side by side, and having as little unused/wasted space as possible is nice when I'm using my laptop.
+I prefer the [awesome](http://awesome.naquadah.org/) window manager as I often open things side by side, and having as little unused/wasted space as possible is nice when I'm using my laptop.
 It also allowed me to switch from 2 x 24" monitors to a single 27" without going mental.
+I used to run [i3](https://i3wm.org/) but I always found myself manually arranging the windows in the same way each time I started stuff and thought that it'd be nice to have the WM do that automatically so I switched to awesome.

 ### Desktop

 This is the only computer where I have a Windows 7 dual-boot setup (for gaming).
 Some of the parts have been moved along in multiple upgrades, and are